 Rasta Metal: pitch #2 bis, the first slab before climbing down (© P. Gatta)

 Pitch #3: graded 6b but it feels more a solid 6b+, the harder pitch of the route in my opinion.
-Climb the obvious corner above the anchor, physical with some easier sections.
-Relatively easy to protect.
+Then, climb the obvious corner above the anchor, physical with some easier sections.
+Actually it is relatively easy to protect.

 Rasta Metal: pitch #3 (© P. Jouany)